LAAC-LSCP/laac-lscp.github.io/docs/writing-python-code.md

 In order to tackle this, you would have to ‘parametrize’ variables and configure them before running your software in different environments.
 This can be controlled with property files, databases, or application servers.

--can provide exmaple of shutil package-
+-can provide example of shutil package-

 ## Writing your codes in a reusable and scalable way